 Have a wonderful day and I can't wait to see you out there in the world!

 Many people are rushing to get in on the Cannabis Industry.
 It has been referred to often as the "Green Rush."
-For illustration, in a matter of days, the largest cannabis trade show in the world wll flood Las Vegas Nevada.
-Out of the twenty thousand or more people there, most will know very little about the history and legacy of the cannabis plant or its potential yet they will be seeking financial gain from the plant.
+For illustration, in a matter of days, the largest cannabis trade show in the world will flood Las Vegas, Nevada.
+Out of the thirty thousand or more people there, most will know very little about the history and legacy of the cannabis plant or its potential yet they will be seeking financial gain from the plant.
 Meanwhile, there is a concurrent movement happening.
 A movement referred to by Skunk Magazine as the "Green Renaissance" A movement to change the face of the world for the better by living closer to nature and the natural processes of the earth.

 I am not here to belittle those who are here for the Green Rush.
 Quite the opposite.
 I think it is up to us, the veterans of Cannabis, to teach the "noobs" what's up.
 And it is up to those who are new to humble themselves and start reading and asking a lot of questions before they decide how to be involved.
 If you want to make money with cannabis, you first need to understand what cannabis wants to do to help you.

 For starters let's ask this.
 Have you read the Emperor Wears no Clothes by Jack Herer?
 By the way, it's Herer like Terror, just so ya know...
 Is your brain full of the information contained within that book?
 If so, why are you so focused on the "cannabis industry" when you should be thinking about the hemp industry?